computational-linguistics-class/computational-linguistics-class.github.io/assignment1.md

 Python and Bash Skills <span class="text-muted">: Assignment 1</span>
 =============================================================
 This week we will start writing some code!
 We will be using Python for most of this course, and this assignment examines your skills writing regular expressions, control flows, and string processing in Python.
 Being able to process files from the command line will also be incredibly useful for your life as a computational linguiust, and we ask you to implement several operations in Bash.

 You will submit your assignment via Gradescope.
 We'll post instructions on Piazza.

 ## 1. Bash Skills
 For this class, we expect you to have access to a Unix command line.
 If you have a Mac, you can open up the `Terminal` app.
 If you are on Windows, please install [PuTTY](http://www.putty.org/) or its more modern, easier-to-use cousin, [MobaXterm](https://mobaxterm.mobatek.net/), and follow the instructions [here](https://www.seas.upenn.edu/cets/answers/remote.html).

 The term `bash` refers to both the program (or shell)--run by the terminal--that you type your commands into, and the programming language you use to write those commands.
 There exist other shells, such as `zsh` or `fish`, but we will stick to `bash`.
 When you type commands into the shell, we refer to these as bash commands.
 When you write a file with a long sequence of these command, we call that a bash program.

 In order to learn bash, we've picked 3 hopefully useful commands for you to implement.
-When you've finished getting your solutions working on the command line, open up `bash_questions.py` and copy them into the appriorate places for submission. *You will need to modify your commands slightly to use the Python function arguments.*
+When you've finished getting your solutions working on the command line, use the template file `bash_questions.py` which can be downloaded [here](downloads/hw1/bash_questions.py), . and copy your solutions into the appriorate places for submission. *You will need to modify your commands slightly to use the Python function arguments.*

 ### 1.1.
 Creating a Vocabulary
 For this question, you are allowed to use `sed`, `tr`, `sort`, `uniq`, and `awk`.

 A vocabulary file contains a list of all of the words in a text document along with a count of the number of occurences of each word.

 Given a text file, output a list of the words present, tab-separated by their frequency.
 The words should be ordered from most frquent to least frequent.
 You can assume all words are space-separated.

 For example, the input file:
 ```